Official Twitch Chat Rules

 Streamers, as well as their viewers, do not deserve mistreatment of any kind.

-Streamers are working hard to create content which we can enjoy and viewers are there to support the streamer.
+Streamers are working hard to create content that we can enjoy and viewers are there to support the streamer.

 Their streams are a place where their fans can gather and enjoy a shared interest, you would not want someone to ruin that experience for you or anyone included, would you?